 If you’re planning to visit a national park on your summer RV trip, you’re not alone.
-Millions of Americans flock to our national parks during summer vacation.
+Millions of Americans flock to our national parks during family summer vacation.
 However, you don’t have to let the crowds put a damper on your fun.
 Follow these tips for enjoying the national parks during the busiest time of year.

 Go Early or Stay Late